-One of the most pressing issues brought up in relation to homeownership surrounds barriers in access to mortgage credit, especially for households making 30% or less of the Area Median Income.
+One of the most pressing issues brought up in relation to homeownership involved barriers in access to mortgage credit, especially for households making 50% or less of the Area Median Income (AMI).
 Though mortgage consumer protections have increased with Dodd-Frank and the Consumer Protection Act in 2010, the qualifying process has become much stricter.

 Many rural Virginians who lost their homes to foreclosure during the housing crash have yet to recover their financial footing and their credit rating, which limits their options for obtaining a mortgage for a home in their area.

 Even though the cost of housing in rural areas is relatively cheaper than in urban and suburban areas, the lower wages of service industry and agricultural jobs cannot keep up with other expenses that may be higher as a result of living in rural areas, such as high energy and utilities costs, car maintenance and fuel (because of longer distance commuting), childcare, internet access, and healthcare.
 As a result, many rural Virginians are living paycheck-to-paycheck and falling deeper into debt.

-In the Southwest corner of the state, the economy continues to struggle with continuing job instability resulting from declining mining activity and the loss of manufacturing jobs.
-The new jobs that have come into these areas tend to be concentrated into education and healthcare, which require retraining and new skills that can be a challenge for former manufacturing employees.
-Additionally, these new positions tend to be short-term or contract jobs, which make for a competitive and tight entry-level job market for Millennials, who are saddled with student loan debt and job insecurity.
-Young workers who are unsure of whether or not their contracts will be renewed are hesitant to invest their limited resources into a home, which would anchor them to an area where they might not have a job the following year.
+In the Southwest corner of the state, the economy continues to struggle with job loss resulting from the decline in mining and manufacturing.
+The new jobs that have come into these areas tend to be concentrated into education and healthcare, which require retraining and new skills that can be a challenge for older workers near the end of their careers.

+Additionally, some new positions are short-term or contract jobs, which make for a competitive and tight entry-level job market for millennials, who are also saddled with student loan debt.
+Young workers who are unsure of whether or not their contracts will be renewed are hesitant to invest their limited resources into a home, which would commit them to an area where they might not have a job the following year.
 All of these economic factors contribute to a perfect storm of people who want to buy homes but can't.

 Many of these struggling families could benefit from credit counseling services, which are provided by local and regional nonprofits around the state.
-But these small organizations struggle to promote their housing/credit counseling, homeownership readiness education, and financial literacy programs with limited staff capacity and resources.
+But these small organizations are often unable to expand their housing and credit counseling, homeownership readiness education, and financial literacy programs due to limited staff capacity and resources.

 Several of these service providers also noted that many of the people who are aware of these programs are unable to access them simply due to time restrictions (working multiple jobs), lack of reliable transportation, and lack of access to child care.
 One solution to this particular barrier would be to offer online courses.
-Realtors and loan officers also expressed a desire for comprehensive education on assistance programs available to their clients, which is something that could be explored through a new continuing education course or accreditation for expertise in homeownership assistance programs.
+Realtors and loan officers also expressed a desire for comprehensive education on assistance programs available to their clients, which is something that could be explored through a new continuing education course or accredation for expertise in homeownership assistance programs.